Why AT&T Is a Retiree's Dream Stock

 *Stock Advisor returns as of November 20, 2020

-Will Healy has no position in any of the stocks mentioned.
-The Motley Fool recommends T-Mobile US and Verizon Communications.
+Jason Hawthorne has no position in any of the stocks mentioned.
+The Motley Fool recommends Verizon Communications.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.